2024 GRANTS

 Economic Mobility

-HealthRIGHT 360, SF Community Clinic Consortium (supporting 13 community health clinics), Jewish Vocational Services, 3rd Street Youth Center and Clinic, Young Community Developers, Braven, Climb Hire, Mission Asset Fund, Unity Council, New Door Ventures, Booker T. Washington Community Service Center, Center for Employment Opportunities, Roots Community Health Center, Asian Health Services, Golden State Opportunity, John Burton Advocates for Youth, Building Skills Partnership, Bay Area Legal Aid, Farming Hope, The Forestry and Fire Recruitment Program, YR Media and Code for America
+HealthRIGHT 360, San Francisco Community Clinic Consortium, JVS, Young Community Developers, The Unity Council, New Door Ventures, Booker T. Washington Community Service Center, Center for Employment Opportunities, Roots Community Health Center, Asian Health Services, Mission Neighborhood Health Center, La Clinica de La Raza, Alameda Health Consortium, Merit America, Building Skills Partnership, Golden State Opportunity, John Burton Advocates for Youth, Upwardly Global, Bay Area Legal Aid, Rising Sun Center for Opportunity, Farming Hope, The Forestry and Fire Recruitment Program, and Code for America

 Education

-Kingmakers of Oakland, EDvance, Beyond 12, Rivet School, uAspire, San Francisco and Oakland Unified School Districts, Oakland Public Education Fund, Spark SF Public Schools, 826 Valencia, East Bay Center for Performing Arts, Braven, 10,000 Degrees, Project Rebound, Springboard Collaborative, Urban Ed Academy, Youth Speaks, and Aim High
+EDvance, Beyond 12, Rivet School, uAspire, San Francisco and Oakland Unified School Districts, Oakland Public Education Fund, Spark SF Public Schools, SF Ed Fund, 826 Valencia, East Bay Center for Performing Arts, Improve Your Tomorrow, The Oakland REACH, Children’s Council San Francisco, East Oakland Youth Development Center, Families in Action, Mission Bit, Reading Partners, SF Parents Coalition, Braven, UC Berkeley Graduate School of Education, SF Arts Education Project, SFJAZZ, 10,000 Degrees, Project Rebound, Springboard Collaborative, Youth Speaks, and Aim High

 Democracy

-Immigrant Legal Resource Center, Way to Rise, All Voting is Local, UFW Foundation, PICO California, ProPublica, Pro-Democracy Center, TogetherSF, American Immigration Council, Centro Legal de la Raza, Center for Technology and Civic Life, Institute for Responsive Government, Center for Secure and Modern Elections, Equis Institute, Anti-Recidivism Coalition, Uncommon Law, Mujeres Unidas y Activas, Asian Americans Advancing Justice, Ahimsa Collective, Trusted Elections Fund, Smart Justice, UncommonLaw, and the Democracy Frontlines Fund (supporting 10 Black-led democracy organizations)
+Californians for Safety and Justice, National Center for Youth Law, Wren Collective, Ella Baker Center for Human Rights, Immigrant Legal Resource Center, More Equitable Democracy, Way to Rise, All Voting is Local, UFW Foundation, PICO California, ProPublica, Pro-Democracy Center, Mission Asset Fund, Centro Legal de la Raza, Center for Technology and Civic Life, Institute for Responsive Government, Center for Secure and Modern Elections, Equis Institute, Uncommon Law, Trusted Elections Fund, Smart Justice California, UncommonLaw, and the Democracy Frontlines Fund

 Housing Security

-All Home, Bay Area Community Services, Chinatown Community Development Center, East Bay Asian Local Development Corporation, Enterprise Community Partners, Episcopal Community Services, Hamilton Families, Hospitality House, Keep Oakland Housed, Larkin Street Youth Services, Mission Economic Development Association, Nonprofit Housing Association of Northern California, San Francisco Housing Accelerator Fund, St. Mary’s Center, and Tenderloin Neighborhood Development Corporation
+3rd Street Youth Center and Clinic, All Home, Bay Area Community Services, Chinatown Community Development Center, East Bay Asian Local Development Corporation, Enterprise Community Partners, East Oakland Collective, Episcopal Community Services, Faith in Action Bay Area, Hamilton Families, Hospitality House, Keep Oakland Housed, Larkin Street Youth Services, Mission Economic Development Association, Nonprofit Housing Association of Northern California, San Francisco Housing Accelerator Fund, St. Mary’s Center, Tenderloin Neighborhood Development Corporation, and Terner Center for Housing Innovation

 Chicago

-One Million Degrees, Braven, OneGoal, Hope Chicago, Chicago Scholars, Chicago Community Trust - We Rise Together initiative, Code Nation, Elevate, Revolution Workshop, and Chicago State University
+A Better Chicago, One Million Degrees, Braven, OneGoal, Hope Chicago, Chicago Scholars, Elevate, Revolution Workshop, and Chicago State University

 United Kingdom (historical gifts)

-The Booker Prize, the Royal Drawing School, the National Portrait Gallery (London), Tate Gallery, and the Crankstart Scholarships at Oxford University
+The Booker Prize, the Royal Drawing School, the Royal Academy, the Courtauld Gallery, the National Gallery and the Crankstart Scholarships at Oxford University